 India, Bangladesh traders demand trial run of vessels through protocol route on Gomati river this month

-Traders of India and Bangladesh have demanded a trial run of vessels on the Gomati river this month to operationalize the Indo-Bangla protocol route between Sonamura in Tripura's Sipahijala district and Daudkandi in the neighboring country, officials said.
-The 93-km long Sonamura-Daudkandi waterway was included in the list of Indo-Bangla protocol (IBP) routes in May this year.
+Traders of India and Bangladesh have demanded a trial run of vessels on the Gomati river this month to operationalise the Indo-Bangla protocol route between Sonamura in Tripura's Sipahijala district and Daudkandi in the neighbouring country, officials said.
+The 93-km long Sonamura-Daudkandi waterway was included in the list of Indo-Bangla protocol routes in May this year.

-A high-level team of officials of the Bangladesh Shipping Ministry surveyed the riverine protocol route on Tuesday, Sonamura sub-divisional magistrate Subrata Majumder said.
+A high-level team of officials of the Bangladesh Shipping Ministry surveyed the specified waterway on Gomati river on Tuesday, Sonamura sub-divisional magistrate Subrata Majumder said.
 But they did not meet Indian officials during the tour, he said.

-"Of the 90-km stretch, around 89.5 km is in the neighboring country.
+"Of the 90-km stretch, around 89.5 km is in the neighbouring country.
 Export-import traders of the two countries proposed a trial run of barges through the protocol route," he said.
-Indian traders have also discussed the prospects of the protocol route with their Bangladeshi counterparts through a video conference.
+Indian traders have also discussed the prospects of the waterway with their Bangladeshi counterparts through a video conference.

 All Tripura Merchant Association's general secretary Sujit Roy said they have interacted with the Bangladeshi businessmen on the issues of exporting and importing goods through the riverine route.
-"Traders of the two countries believe that the transport cost will come down if the protocol route is operationalized.
-We have proposed a trial run to expedite the operationalization process," he said.
+"Traders of the two countries believe that the transport cost will come down, if the protocol route is operationalised.
+We have proposed a trial run to expedite the operationalisation process," he said.

 The Tripura government had launched a floating jetty on the Gomati river as part of the Indo-Bangla international inland waterways connectivity project on July 4 this year.